-The tunnel can be used inside also.
 Cats love tunnels, well mostly.
 We can never be too sure from day to day what will work.
-Tunnel could be IN one day and OUT the next.
+The tunnel could be IN one day and OUT the next.

 Portable cat enclosures.
 Also used for short periods of time and can be transported to another location.

 There is always that need to be one step ahead and anticipating what might happen.
 For example, your enclosure may need extra protection from the sun if it is warm.
 Always provide water.

-These playpens are temporary way of keeping cats in the yard.
-A playpen is useful is when you are doing work in the backyard or having someone else do yard work.
+These playpens are a temporary way of keeping cats in the yard.
+A playpen is useful when you are doing work in the backyard or having someone else do yard work.
 It is easy for a gate to be left open, no matter what precautions you have taken.

 The two playpens below are temporary solutions only.
 They don’t replace a cat fence and cats won’t like being inside a playpen for long periods of time.